musselwhizzle/Focus-Points/docs/Focus Points.md

 <img src= "../screens/Sony 1a.jpg" alt="Sony 1a.jpg" style="width: 800px;"/>

-If Phase Detect points have been used during the focusing process, these will be displayed in grey color:
+If focal plane phase detect AF points have been used during the focusing process, these will be displayed in grey color:

 <img src= "../screens/Sony 1b.jpg" alt="Sony 1b.jpg" style="width: 800px;"/>